-During fiscal 2011, none of the members of our Compensation Committee (i) served as an officer or employee of Black Diamond or its subsidiaries, (ii) was formerly an officer of Black Diamond or its subsidiaries or (iii) entered into any transactions with Black Diamond or its subsidiaries.
-During fiscal 2011, none of our executive officers (i) served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee, the board of directors) of another entity, one of whose executive officers served on our Compensation Committee, (ii) served as director of another entity, one of whose executive officers served on our Compensation Committee, the board of directors) of another entity performing similar functions or, in the absence of any such committee, the board of directors (or other board committee performing similar functions or, in the absence of the compensation committee (or other board committee of the compensation committee), one of whose executive officers served on our Compensation Committee, the board of directors) of another entity, one of whose executive officers served on our Compensation Committee, the board of directors) of another entity, one of whose executive officers served as a director of Black Diamond.
+During fiscal 2012, none of the members of our Compensation Committee (i) served as an officer or employee of Black Diamond or its subsidiaries, (ii) was formerly an officer of Black Diamond or its subsidiaries or (iii) entered into any transactions with Black Diamond or its subsidiaries.
+During fiscal 2012, none of our executive officers (i) served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee, the board of directors) of another entity, one of whose executive officers served on our Compensation Committee, or (iii) served as member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee, the board of directors) of another entity, one of whose executive officers served as a director of Black Diamond.